niraami/dotfiles/.setup/guide.md

 # Todos
 As all good projects, this one also has a bunch of todos I currently don't have the time/mental health to document right now.
 - [ ] Time adjustments for dual booting (hwclock --systohc, etc)
-- [ ] How to install AUR helpers (yay/paru) + small explanation section for AUR in general
-- [ ] Add partitioning sections for raw partitions, LVM, LVM on LUKS, etc
+- [ ] Add partitioning sections for raw partitions, LVM, LVM on LUKS, etc)
 - [ ] Mention how to automate systemd updates via **[systemd-boot-pacman-hook](https://aur.archlinux.org/packages/systemd-boot-pacman-hook/)**
 - [ ] Extend boot manager section with more info about modifying GRUB to work with LVM, LUKS, BTRFS & add a syslinux section
 - [ ] Add a section on [etckeeper](https://wiki.archlinux.org/title/etckeeper) - somewhere right after [pacstrap](#system-installation)
+- [ ] Reminder to enable services like NetworkManager